paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 }
 ```

-The ̀`bestChainBlockIncluded` event indicates which block of the best chain the extrinsic is included in.
+The `bestChainBlockIncluded` event indicates which block of the best chain the extrinsic is included in.

 `null` can be sent back in case the block is no longer in any block of the best chain.
 This is the state an extrinsic starts in.